SwissDataScienceCenter/renku-data-services/CONTRIBUTING.md

 ### Bug Reports and Feature Requests

-**Do not report security issues as bugs**, instead email us at contact@datascience.ch
+**Do not report security issues as bugs**, instead email us at security@renku.io or [open a security advisory](https://github.com/SwissDataScienceCenter/renku-data-services/security/advisories/new)

 Bugs and feature requests should be reported on GitHub [Issues](https://github.com/SwissDataScienceCenter/renku-data-services/issues).